Creating a home inventory list

 Having a pre-prepared list of items, along with their value, can make the claims process more efficient.
 As long as the evidence of value isn’t out-of-date, using your list to help source replacements or determine the amount of a cash payment should be pretty straightforward.

 Plus, having a home inventory list can help identify certain items that may have flexible limits – like a collection of old vinyl records.
 With AAMI, they have a limit of $1,000, unless you choose to specify the full amount on your certificate of insurance.
 For more info on limits, refer to the PDS.

-How to create a home inventory
+How to create a home inventory list

 Pay attention to high-value items

-- labelled with dates, and
+- photos, and

-Maintain your home inventory
+Storing your home inventory safely